-Rehabilitation counselors assist individuals who are disabled with obtaining competitive employment and/or achieving independent living goals.
+Earn a master’s degree in rehabilitation counseling, and choose from five concentration areas: rehabilitation counseling, clinical mental health counseling, deaf and hard of hearing, transition, and vocational evaluation.
+Rehabilitation counselors assist individuals who are disabled with obtaining competitive employment and achieving independent living goals.
 Rehabilitation counselors have a multifaceted role that includes vocational services, case management, job development, and placement counseling.
-The Council on Rehabilitation Education (CORE) is the accrediting body for graduate level rehabilitation counseling programs.
-MSRC program is accredited by CORE.

 - Student Disability Services

 - Nonprofit Leadership

 - K-12 Special Education